Flow-Scanner/lightning-flow-scanner-cli/packages/action/README.md

 ### Missing Fault Path
 _[MissingFaultPath](https://github.com/Flow-Scanner/lightning-flow-scanner/blob/main/packages/core/src/main/rules/MissingFaultPath.ts)_ – A flow may fail to execute an operation as intended.
 By default, the flow displays an error to the user and emails the creator.
 Customize this behavior by incorporating a Fault Path.

+### Missing Filter Record Trigger
+_[FlowDescription](https://github.com/Flow-Scanner/lightning-flow-scanner/blob/main/packages/core/src/main/rules/MissingFilterRecordTrigger.ts)_ – Record-triggered flows that lack filters on changed fields or entry conditions can lead to unnecessary executions on every record change.
+This may degrade system performance, hit governor limits faster, and increase resource consumption in high-volume orgs.
 **Severity:** 🟡 *Warning*

 ### Missing Flow Description
 _[FlowDescription](https://github.com/Flow-Scanner/lightning-flow-scanner/blob/main/packages/core/src/main/rules/FlowDescription.ts)_ – Descriptions play a vital role in documentation.
-We highly recommend including details about where flows are used and their intended purpose.
+It is highly recommended to include details about where a flow is used and its intended purpose.
 **Severity:** 🔴 *Error*

 ### Missing Metadata Description